AIworx-Labs/chocolate/doc/tutorials/sklearn.rst

-Running this ~20 line script a bunch of times in completely separate processes will explore the search space to find a good parameter set for our problem.
+Running this ~20 line script a bunch of times in completely separate processes will explore the search space to find a good parameter set for your problem.
 As simple as that.